RAbraham/jaya/README.md

 The code piece `p = s1 >> echo_lambda` says

 * create `s1` if it does not exist, create or update `echo_lambda`
-* create a event notification such that if a file is created in `tsa-my-source-bucket`, it will invoke `EchoLambda`.
+* create an event notification such that if a file is created in `tsa-my-source-bucket`, it will invoke `EchoLambda`.

 ### Deploy the pipeline
 ```bash